newfarms/react-native-mapbox-geometry-editor/README.md

 yarn add react-native-mapbox-geometry-editor @react-native-mapbox-gl/maps react-native-get-random-values
 ```

+If you wish to use the default editing controls user interface (`<GeometryEditorUI/>`) from this library, then you must also install the peer dependency `react-native-vector-icons` (run `yarn add react-native-vector-icons`).

 The unofficial Mapbox Maps SDK for React Native, `@react-native-mapbox-gl/maps` is a peer dependency.
 To use it, you must have a [Mapbox API access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/).